-Molecular Function: RNA polymerase subunit kinase activity; DNA-dependent ATPase activity; protein binding; protein kinase binding; protein kinase activity
+Molecular Function: RNA polymerase subunit kinase activity; DNA-dependent ATPase activity; protein binding; cyclin-dependent protein kinase regulator activity; protein kinase binding

-Biological Process: transcription from RNA polymerase II promoter; transcription initiation from RNA polymerase II promoter; viral reproduction; positive regulation of viral transcription; RNA elongation from RNA polymerase I promoter; transcription from RNA polymerase I promoter; DNA repair; termination of RNA polymerase I transcription; protein amino acid phosphorylation; mRNA capping; nucleotide-excision repair; transcription-coupled nucleotide-excision repair; RNA elongation from RNA polymerase II promoter; positive regulation of transcription from RNA polymerase II promoter; gene expression; nucleotide-excision repair, DNA damage removal; regulation of cyclin-dependent protein kinase activity; mitotic cell cycle; G2/M transition of mitotic cell cycle; transcription initiation from RNA polymerase I promoter; G1/S transition of mitotic cell cycle
+Biological Process: transcription from RNA polymerase II promoter; transcription initiation from RNA polymerase II promoter; positive regulation of cyclin-dependent protein kinase activity; viral reproduction; positive regulation of viral transcription; transcription from RNA polymerase I promoter; RNA elongation from RNA polymerase I promoter; DNA repair; termination of RNA polymerase I transcription; protein amino acid phosphorylation; regulation of gene expression, epigenetic; mRNA capping; nucleotide-excision repair; negative regulation of gene expression, epigenetic; transcription-coupled nucleotide-excision repair; RNA elongation from RNA polymerase II promoter; gene expression; nucleotide-excision repair, DNA damage removal; positive regulation of transcription from RNA polymerase II promoter; mitotic cell cycle; G2/M transition of mitotic cell cycle; transcription initiation from RNA polymerase I promoter; G1/S transition of mitotic cell cycle